EDITED (company)

-EDITED (formerly EDITD) is a retail intelligence company headquartered in London, England with offices worldwide including New York and Texas.
+EDITED (formerly EDITD) is an AI retail intelligence platform company headquartered in London, England with offices worldwide.
 The company produces real-time data analytics software intended for brands and retailers.
-Its products range across Market Intelligence to monitor the retail market worldwide for apparel, homeware and beauty products; Enterprise Intelligence to provide business analytics across ecommerce, physical stores and omnichannel teams; and Automation that combines signals from Market and Enterprise Intelligence.
-Its software is primarily used by apparel buyers, traders and merchandisers; however, anyone across a retail business from design to C-suite can use EDITED.
+Its products range across Market Intelligence to monitor the retail market worldwide for apparel, homeware and beauty products; Enterprise Intelligence, physical stores and omnichannel and Automation that combines signals from Market and Enterprise Intelligence.
+Its software is primarily used by apparel buyers and merchandisers.